How to Retouch Fly-Away Hair in Portrait Photos

 Healing Brush

-A lot of people would tell you to use this brush with a edge, but I’m going to tell you to do the opposite.
+A lot of would tell you to use this brush with a soft edge, but I’m going to tell you to do the opposite.
 Keep it at 100% Hardness all the time.
 Additionally, change your brush’s shape (Roundness) to a narrow ellipse between 20 and 30%.
 I also angle it and change the direction, depending on my needs.

 Adjusting brush parametersAdjusting brush parametersAdjusting brush parameters